mcplusa/cloudfoundry-sumologic-nozzle/README.md

 --cloudfoundry-password=            Cloud Foundry Password --events="LogMessage"               Comma separated list of events you would like.
 Valid options are ContainerMetric, CounterEvent, Error, HttpStart, HttpStartStop,
                                     HttpStop, LogMessage, ValueMetric
+--skip-ssl-validation               Skip SSL validation (to allow things like self-signed certs).
+Do not set to true in production
 --nozzle-polling-period=15s         How frequently this Nozzle polls the CF Firehose for data --log-events-batch-size=500         When number of messages in the buffer is equal to this flag, send those to Sumo Logic --sumo-post-minimum-delay=2000ms    Minimum time between HTTP POST to Sumo Logic